nt0xa/russtone.io/source/_posts/checkinstall.md

 	built from source on Unix-like systems.
 ---

-I often need to install software that not available in repositories.
+I often need to install software that is not available in repositories.
 The only way to install such software is to download its source code, compile it and install obtained binaries.
 I used to do it like this: